-Putting aside allusions to the Indian genocide, The Shining has little subtext that survived the onslaught of projections and far-fetched interpretations.
-Outlandish theories and interpretations eclipse the film hardly doing it any justice, but I digress.
-Express terms such as “burial grounds” and “the white man’s burden” aside, the film shows repeated imagery of blood gushing from an elevator shaft as the faintest reminder of the massacre of Native Americans.
-It is powerful imagery and a disturbing visual that goes well with the ability of some people and places to “shine” if those images are understood to be the building communicating from the past.
-Even if the symbolism remains elusive, or proves wrong, the shots were meant to be taken as the hotel sending signals.
+Putting aside allusions to the Indian genocide, The Shining has little subtext that can survive the onslaught of projections and far-fetched postulations.
+Outlandish theories and interpretations eclipse the film hardly doing it any favor, but I digress.
+Express terms such as “burial grounds” and “the white man’s burden” aside, the film shows repeated motif of blood gushing from an elevator shaft as the faintest reminder of the massacre of Native Americans.
+It is powerful imagery and a disturbing visual that goes well with the ability of some people and places to “shine” if those images are understood to be the building communicating something from the past.
+Even if the symbolism remained elusive, or proved wrong, the shots were meant to be taken as the hotel sending signals.
 Danny picks up on it from afar but Wendy has to get close to the elevators to receive those visions.
-As for Jack, it’s left for other things to send him over the edge.
+As for Jack, it was left for other triggers to send him over the edge.
 Like tits and booze.

-The entire premise pivots on the idea that some people have the talent to shine; having dog ears, if you will.
+The entire premise pivots on the idear that some people have the talent to shine; having dog ears, if you will.
 And some places are like people.
 If the Smithsonian or LAX could talk, what sort of thing would they say?
 Better yet, what if Sea World, Alcatraz, Gitmo or the jungles of Vietnam could do the same?
 What about Penn State?
 Scary, right?
-Come to think of it, Apocalypse Now broached these themes.
-The horrors of war did a number on colonel Kurtz meaning the idear of a gravely afflicted place wreaking havoc on passers-by can only flourish in the skilled hands of a select few.
-Like a Kubrick or a Coppola.
+Come to think of it, Apocalypse Now broached such themes.
+The horrors of war do a number on Colonel Kurtz meaning the idear of a site so terribly afflicted place, it wreaks havoc on passers-by, can only flourish in the skilled hands of a chosen few, like a Kubrick or a Coppola.

-But more than the atrocities that saddle the site of the Overlook Hotel, it is the order of priority Kubrick forces on the viewer that leaves a more recent tragedy front and center; the previous caretaker who hacked his family to death on the premises.
-You know, because we tend to forget about the Indians.
-Kubrick, intentionally or otherwise, loads up on Indian artifacts and paraphernalia, the kind that adorns all of America in some fashion in all fairness, without allowing the audience to consider for a moment the tragic decline of its authors.
-The story although legitimate as one about a decent into madness is helped immensely by this profound backdrop.
-As much as it is troublesome to see Jack as a helpless victim to the hotel’s manipulations.
-Could he be the Indian to the hotel’s America?
-Who couldn’t get with the times and was left for dead by the unforgiving forces of progress?
-Is colonialism progressive?
+But more than past atrocities that saddle the site of the Overlook Hotel, it is the order of priority Kubrick forces on the viewer that leaves a more recent tragedy front and center; the previous caretaker who hacked his family to death on the premises.
+You know, because we tend to forget about the Indians’ plight.
+Kubrick, intentionally or otherwise, loads up on Indian artifacts and paraphernalia, the kind that adorns all of America in some fashion, in all fairness, without allowing the audience to consider for a moment the tragic decline of its authors.
+The story, although legitimate as one about a decent into madness, is helped immensely by this profound backdrop, as much as it is troublesome to see Jack fall victim to the hotel’s manipulations.
+Could he be the Indian to the hotel’s America, who couldn’t get with the times and was left for dead by the unforgiving forces of progress?
+Is colonialism unapologetically progressive?

-If one were to play with the analogy further, the architecture of the hotel itself is a gold mine which I’ll get back to.
+If one were to play with the analogy further, the architecture of the hotel itself is a trivia treasure trove, which I’ll get back to.
 The relative seclusion and inaccessible nature are too much like the guarded walls of the White House to ignore the connection.
 In fact, one staircase tucked away in the lobby resembles some you can find in the executive residence.
 Many dignitaries and distinguished people have roamed the halls of the Overlook.
-The job of caretaker proves too overwhelming for Jack.
-With no days off, and despite the freedom to set his own schedule, he is ultimately subject to contractual obligations to his employer.
+The job of caretaker proves too overwhelming for Jack, with no days off in spite of the freedom to set his own schedule.
+He is, however, subject to contractual obligations to his employers.
 Just like the president in a way.
-The pomp and circumstance of the Gold Room scenes hearken back to a bygone era.
-The roaring twenties and the prohibition period.
-That the party must go on, come hell or high water.
-These are all intriguing layers to stack on top of a simple story about catching cabin fever.
-The interior of the hotel is tacky seventies decor that masks an obvious set.
-For one, the layout is peculiar.
-Some people drew up floor plans and went into detail about impossible rooms and doorways.
-Kubrick wouldn’t allow a goof to slip past so they have to accepted as intentional.
-Kubrick doesn’t even attempt to hide the façade because it’s likely he wasn’t planning on letting the audience go on a wild goose chase.
-But the disorienting effects are perceptible only to those spatially inclined and those with lots of time on their hands.
+The pomp and circumstance of the Gold Room scenes hearken back to a bygone era; the Roaring Twenties and the prohibition period—that the party must go on, come hell or high water.
+These are all intriguing details to layer on top of a simple story about catching cabin fever.
+The interior of the hotel—tacky seventies decor—masks an obvious set; for one, the layout is peculiar.
+Some fanatics drew up floor plans and went in depth on impossible rooms and doorways which I found engrossing.
+Kubrick wouldn’t allow a goof to slip past him, so they have to accepted as deliberate.
+He didn’t even attempt to hide the façade because it’s likely he never planned on leading the audience on a wild goose chase.
+But the disorienting effects are perceptible only to the spatially inclined or those with a lot of time on their hands.
 It all points back to the dog ears because, as with the shining, some people have it and others don’t.
-But with the Overlook being a unique case it is too powerful to stay within the threshold exclusive to those who shine.
-And the house of mirrors effect is nothing but the visual representation of the haunting in full swing.
+But with the Overlook being a unique medium, an entity onto itself, the beacon is so strong as to surpass the threshold exclusive only to those who shine.
+And the impossible floor plan—its house of mirrors effect—is the visual representation of the haunting in full swing.